gamerhub7/LinkedIn_Scraper/README.md

 # LinkedIn Profile Email Generator

-A Python application that scrapes LinkedIn profiles and generates personalized emails using OpenAI's GPT API or Azure open api key .
+A Python application that scrapes LinkedIn profiles and generates personalized emails using OpenAI's GPT API.

 ## Features